CaptainHippie/Companion-tweaks/readme.txt

 Also I was trying to rework companion weapon selection based on target and also adding a method to tell your companion which gun to use.
 But there seems to be an engine bug so its put on halt I am open to suggestions as I want to do more stuff on companions

+changelog :
+1.1 fixed two crashes on line 77 and 86 on nil values

 Credits :
 Ravenascendant (co-author)